 In addition to naming a guardian and providing instructions for your children’s inheritances, a will allows you to name an executor for your estate.
 An executor, usually a trusted friend, family member, or financial professional, is in charge of making sure the estate is distributed correctly, paying debts, and paying taxes.

 Now that you are familiar with these basic estate planning terms, the main component of estate planning is protecting your beneficiaries.
 As mentioned earlier, there are three items that trump a will when it comes to the order of transfer.

 The first rule governing the transfer of assets is ownership.
 A house that is owned jointly with a spouse will transfer to them at the first spouse’s death.

 Whether it’s a vacation home or stock portfolio, designating heirs for your assets will give you control over who receives them.
 Without an estate plan, the courts will often decide who gets your assets.
-This can be a grueling process that can take years and rack up a costly attorney or court fees associated with probate proceedings for your loved ones.
+This can be a grueling process that can take years and rack up costly attorney or court fees associated with probate proceedings for your loved ones.

 A living will, or advance medical directive, is another element of estate planning.
-You may be familiar with an advance medical directive as a physician or dentist in the field.
+You may be familiar with an advanced medical directive as a physician or dentist in the field.

-Other steps in preparing an estate plan include assigning power of attorney to someone who can act in your place, should you become incapacitated.
+Other steps in preparing an estate plan include assigning power of attorney to someone who can act in your place should you become incapacitated.
 The person with designated power of attorney can pay your bills, manage investments, and make other decisions while you are still alive.

 At Spaugh Dameron Tenny, we are always happy to help you understand your financial documents.
 We can also help you find a trustworthy estate planning attorney that will help you create a secure estate plan that includes all your assets.